rajaathota72-fc/mongodb-connection/README.md

-# MongoDB Extension for Streamlit
+# MongoDB Connection for Streamlit

 This repo consists of  Streamlit Mongodb connection  that provides a simple and convenient way to connect to a MongoDB database for streamlit apps.
 The connection is built as an extension to `ExperimentalBaseConnection`, allowing you to establish a connection to your MongoDB instance and perform CRUD operations with ease.